lgmorand/aks-workshop/_entries/02-06 challenge6.md

 Create and deploy an Ingress manifest file to make the app publicly accessible.

 **Task Hints**
-* You can use the DNS zone created by enabling [http_application_routing add-on](https://learn.microsoft.com/en-us/azure/aks/http-application-routing) when creating the cluster.
+* You can use the DNS zone created by enabling [http_application_routing add-on](https://learn.microsoft.com/en-us/azure/aks/http-application-routing) when you created the cluster.
 You can use [az aks show](https://learn.microsoft.com/en-us/azure/aks/http-application-routing#deploy-http-routing-cli) to get the DNS zone.

 {% collapsible %}